ChenyangGao/python-epub3/docs/tutorial.md

 The `epub3.ePub.spine` contains a series of itemrefs that are wrapped by the {py:class}`epub3.Itemref` class.

-Each itemref element has a required attributes: `idref`.
+Each itemref element has a required attribute: `idref`.

 ```{important}
 Each `itemref` element *MUST* reference the [ID](https://www.w3.org/TR/xml/#id) [[xml](https://www.w3.org/TR/epub/#bib-xml)] of an `item` in the [manifest](https://www.w3.org/TR/epub/#dfn-epub-manifest) via the [IDREF](https://www.w3.org/TR/xml/#idref) [[xml](https://www.w3.org/TR/epub/#bib-xml)] in its `idref` attribute. `item` element IDs *MUST NOT* be referenced more than once.